Opening a New Pharmacy?

 Are you planning to open a new pharmacy in Saskatchewan?
 SCPP is the regulatory authority for Saskatchewan pharmacies.
 Prior to moving forward with opening a pharmacy and beginning construction or renovations to the premises, the proposed pharmacy manager must advise the College and submit an email including pertinent details (outlined in guidelines found under the Documents folder).
 Guidelines and requirements will then be emailed to the pharmacy manager.
 Corporate documentation, drawings, application form and fee(s) will be required within the specified timeframes.

-Complete the New Pharmacy Notification & Details Form to provide the initial required contact information (please note: save the document to activate the fillable fields).
+Complete the Pharmacy Notification Form to provide the initial required contact information (please note: save the document to activate the fillable fields).

 Early Notification - Minimum of 90 Days' Notice

 PRIOR to moving forward with opening a new pharmacy in Saskatchewan and construction and/or renovation of the premises, the proposed pharmacy manager must notify the SCPP office (see specific details following).

 SCPP requests a minimum of 90 days’ notice for a new pharmacy opening. eHealth/PIP and the Drug Plan require 60 days' notice.
 To provide official notification to SCPP, submit an email that includes:

 Schematics listing specific regulatory bylaw inclusions will be required for review and comment by one of our Assistant Registrar-Field Operations staff members.
 An online application and required fees need to be submitted by the proposed pharmacy manager.
 Detailed guidelines are available in the "Documents" section below.